-Our school vision is for every child to be successful.
+At Pittville School we have unashamedly high expectations for our students.
+We encourage and nurture students' aspirations enabling all to achieve their potential and be successful.
 Our use of the Pupil Premium Grant and COVID-19 Recovery Premium aim to realise that vision for disadvantaged students in particular.